 Will insurance cover a hit-and-run?

-- Personal injury protection (PIP): As a no-fault state, Michigan drivers are required to carry PIP coverage, which is designed to pay for medical payments and more, up to your policy limit, regardless of who caused an accident.
+- Personal injury protection (PIP): As a no-fault state, Michigan drivers are required to carry PIP coverage, which is designed to help pay for medical care and more, up to your policy limit, regardless of who caused an accident.

 - Uninsured motorist bodily injury: This coverage could help to pay for your medical expenses after being hit by someone without insurance.
-Your insurance company may require proof that the other driver did not have insurance before it will pay under this coverage.
+Your insurance company may require proof that the other driver did not have insurance.

 - Collision: If you have full coverage on your vehicle, you may be able to use your collision coverage to help pay for the damages to your car.
 You will likely have to pay your deductible, although some companies will waive it in the event of a hit-and-run.